pvk95/CBM/README.md

 #### Required arguments
 - `--fastq` ... names of one or more FastQ files with reads to be aligned
 - `--genomeIndexDir` ... directory where genome index is stored, or where it should be stored if we run indexing as well
-- `--outDir` ... directory where the resulting SAM file should be saved
+- `--outFile` ... output file (in SAM format)
+- `--genomeFasta` ... name of Fasta file with the genome sequence

 #### Other basic arguments
 - `--runIndexing` ... run also indexing of the genome; by default indexing is **not** run
-- `--genomeFasta` ... name of Fasta file with the genome sequence; required if `--runIndexing` is present, will be ignored if `--runIndexing` is not present

 #### Advanced arguments
 - `--overhang` ... float value specifiying how large overhang over the length of the read will be taken into account when running DP alignment; default value `0.33`, i.e. the alignment will be computed on a piece of genome of lenght `1.33*readLength`